friendly-bits/subnet-tools/README.md

 The auxiliary script _get-subnet-tests.sh_ tests some functions found in the main script.
 It's not required for the main script.

 ## aggregate-subnets.sh
 Unix shell script which calculates merged subnets (where merge is possible).
-Basically the script attempts to calculate an efficient configuration for subnets given as an input by trimming down each input subnet to its mask bits and removing subnets that encapsulate each other.
+Basically the script attempts to calculate an efficient configuration for subnets given as an input by trimming down each input subnet to its mask bits and removing subnets that are encapsulated inside other subnets on the list.
 Designed for easier automated creation of firewall rules, but perhaps someone has a different application for this functionality.
 Utilizes the above get-subnet.sh script as a library.
 Requires to specify family (inet or inet6) as 1st argument, then any number of subnets to aggregate (for ipv6, enclose each one in double quotes).

 Examples:
 - Input: **`sh aggregate-subnets.sh inet 192.168.1.1/24 192.168.0.0/16 192.169.0.9/8`**.